WHO WE ARE

 MISSION

-Addressing the root causes of poverty by equipping children with education, health support, and resilience-building opportunities
+Addressing the root causes of poverty by equipping children with education and well-being opportunities

 History of Root Cause Kwanza (RCK)

 Root Cause Kwanza (RCK) was born out of lived experience and a vision for lasting, equitable change in underserved slums and rural communities across Kenya.
-The seeds of the organization were sown in 2019 when Jacob Murunga, a passionate education advocate raised in the heart of Kibera- Africa’s largest urban slum, began supporting vulnerable children using his own and friends’ limited resources.
-Having grown up surrounded by the harsh realities of poverty, Jacob understood firsthand how lack of access to quality education, health, and opportunity stifled potential.
-These early efforts grew into a grassroots movement, driven by a belief that poverty must be addressed at its root: through holistic child development that empowers families both in urban slums and rural villages.
+The seeds of the organization were sown in 2020 when Jacob, once raised in the heart of Kibera- Africa’s largest urban slum, began supporting vulnerable children using his own and friends’ limited resources.
+Having grown up surrounded by the harsh realities of poverty, Jacob understood firsthand how lack of access to quality education and opportunity stifled potential.
+His own life took a different path when the gift of education from a sponsor opened doors that would otherwise have remained closed, transforming not only his future but his understanding of what possibility can look like for a child given a chance.
+Inspired by this experience, these early efforts grew into a grassroots movement, driven by a belief that poverty must be addressed at its root through holistic child development that empowers families both in urban slums and rural villages.

 RCK was officially registered in 2024 and began formal operations in 2025.
 The organization was built with a clear dual-approach: to bridge the development gap between densely populated urban informal settlements like Kibera and remote rural communities where children face equally dire challenges but are often overlooked.
 Both contexts face systemic barriers to education, health, and opportunity, but the root causes and local dynamics vary significantly.